Ayer Cultural Council

 The wide range of supported activities includes a broad variety of art forms, ongoing work of individual artists and writers, collaborative projects on literature, and historical as well as environmental education.

-Community organizations including, but not limited to, schools, social service organizations, civic groups, neighborhood centers, youth, senior and family associations, etc. Incorporated organizations must be nonprofit; unincorporated associations must have a nonprofit purpose.
-Individual applicants are required to be Massachusetts’s residents for at least one year; organizations must be organized and operating in the state of Massachusetts for at least one year.
+Applicants can be: arts, humanities, or interpretive science organizations; individuals including artists, science educators, historians, or other humanists, parents, community member, etc. Community organizations including but not limited to schools, social service organizations, civic groups, neighborhood centers, youth, senior, and family associations, etc. Incorporated organizations must be nonprofit; unincorporated associations must have a nonprofit purpose.
+Individual applicants are required to be Massachusetts’ residents for at least one year; organizations must be organized and operating in the state of Massachusetts for at least one year.

 Payments are on a reimbursement basis after the project is completed.
-Payment requests must document expenses with invoices, canceled checks, receipts and/or contracts.
+Payment requests must document expenses with invoices, cancelled checks, receipts and/or contracts.

 The sponsoring group or individual must acknowledge LCC support in all published materials and announcements regarding the LCC supported event.
-The MCC logo is available at the MCC’s website, www.massculturalcouncil.org or by contacting the MCC.
-The credit statement “This program is supported in part by a grant from the Ayer Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.” may be used as well.
+The MCC logo is available at the MCC website or by contacting the MCC.
+The credit statement “This program is supported in part by a grant from the Ayer Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency” may be used as well.
 Failure to comply may jeopardize future funding.

 How Grant Recipients Are Paid